Swedish name: Masterprogrammet i robotik och reglerteknik

 4) At least two of the elective courses above, marked with 4), are included in the requirement for a Degree of Master of Science (120 credits) in Electronics, with specialisation in Robotics and Control.

-5) At least one of the elective courses above, marked with 5), are included in the requirement for a Degree of Master of Science (120 credits) in Computing Science, with specialisation in Robotics and Control.
+5) At least one of the elective courses above, marked with 5), is included in the requirement for a Degree of Master of Science (120 credits) in Computing Science, with specialisation in Robotics and Control.